zestjosh/compass/README.md

     │   └── sidebar
     └── tmp (added by build task)

-### Ruby and Sass

-Compass uses [Ruby](https://www.ruby-lang.org/en/) and Sass to build the `.scss` files into a CSS file.
-[Install Ruby](https://www.ruby-lang.org/en/installation/) and then run `gem install sass` to install Sass.
-You may need to use sudo (for OSX, *nix, BSD etc) or run your command shell as Administrator (for Windows) to do this.

 ### Composer

 Compass also uses [Composer](https://getcomposer.org/) to manage PHP dependencies such as [Hybrid Core](https://github.com/justintadlock/hybrid-core) and [Theme Hook Alliance](https://github.com/zamoose/themehookalliance) support.
 [Install Composer](https://getcomposer.org/doc/00-intro.md) to enable this functionality.